Making The Decision To Paint

 - It is the most inexpensive remodel.

 The last benefit is what we like to call Painting Happiness.
-The amazing transformation that a coat of paint can bring to your home means overwhelming joy and renewed sense of pride in your home.
+The amazing transformation that a coat of paint can bring to your home means overwhelming joy and a renewed sense of pride in your home.
 New paint is the opportunity to start fresh and give your home a second life.

-What is the Painting Process?
+What Is The Painting Process?

 As we mentioned above, painting is a process and it should be taken seriously.
 Some of the main steps in the painting process are: